AresMUSH/aresmush.com/tutorials/code/index.md

 {% include add_web_tutorial.html %}
 </div>

+## Custom Code Hooks

+Normally, modifying the base Ares code exposes you to *merge conflicts*.
+This is an annoying process that forces you to reconcile your changes with the base code changes whenever you upgrade.
+There are, however, several places that are designed with **custom code hooks**, which let you hook in custom code without actually touching the core code.

+{% include custom_hooks.md %}

 ## Advanced Coding Topics

 Once you've completed the initial tutorials, there are a wealth of other topics available for reference.